resuelve/cookiecutter-templete-docker-asteristics/README.md

 ```
 ### Contributions

-I you find this useful please buy me a coffee :P, I'm just kidding, just try to use it and give feedback.
+I you find this useful please send me a kitty image :P, I'm just kidding, just try to use it and give feedback.

 ### References